-My love of all things spooky naturally makes The Wraith King’s Army my personal favorite of these projects on Kickstarter.
+My love of all things Eldritch and spooky naturally makes Cthulu Unbound my personal favorite of these projects on Kickstarter.
 The detailing is exquisite and the potential for fun in-game is clear to see.
-This Army of the Sands project is also worth checking out if you’re a fellow fan of the macabre and want to add a little more darkness to your wargame.
+The Aurora Vanguard project is also worth checking out if you’re a fellow fan of the magic arts and want to add a little more mysticism to your war game.

 Warhammer is not just a man’s game, though, and there are plenty of options for awesome warrioresses out there too.
-I personally love these STL Warhammer files for these Fantasy Women Warriors, they’re some of the coolest designs around with promises of more to come if you pledge today!
+I personally love these STL Warhammer files for The Temptress Institute, they’re some of the coolest designs around with promises of more to come if you pledge today!

 Indiegogo is another site with a host of Warhammer STL files you can help bring to life.
 This 3D printed post-apocalyptic terrain is perfect for any Warhammer set, for example.

-3D printing giant Prusa has developed its own community space for designers to share their creations and collections with fellow enthusiasts.
+3D printing giant Prusa has developed Printables, a community space for designers to share their creations and collections with fellow enthusiasts.

 High-quality STL files for Warhammer figurines are easy to find.
 This collection is sure to prove an excellent addition to any tabletop army, for example.
-There are also these Warhammer objective marker files to help keep track of your strategy.
+As a bonus, there are also these Warhammer objective marker files to help keep track of your strategy.